-New England winters are not for the faint-hearted.
+New England winters are not for the faint-hearted and may limit the things to do while you're here.
 Boston experiences its fair share of snow, sleet and icy winds, and the Charles River normally freezes over.
 Coastal storms, or northeasters, can produce tremendous amounts of snow or rain.
-Summers are warm but not usually uncomfortable, although occasional heat waves send temperatures and humidity soaring.
+Summers are warm but usually not uncomfortable, although occasional heat waves send temperatures and humidity soaring.

 Spring and early fall are pleasant times to visit.
 Although bitterly cold weather can last well into March, spring eventually arrives.
 May, when many of the spring flowers are in bloom, is a lovely month.
 Autumn visitors will be greeted with crisp, clear air and resplendent fall colors, starting in September and peaking by mid-October.